tylerlong/markdown-plus/README.md

 ## How to use Markdown Plus in your projects

-Please take `index.html` as an example.
+Please take `index.html` as example.

 ## Thanks